botman/docs/configuration.md

 <a id="slack"></a>
 ## Slack

+### Usage with a Slack App (recommended)

+The easiest way of making use of all BotMan features in your Slack team, is to create your own Slack app.
+You can do this at the [Slack API website](https://api.slack.com/apps?new_app=1).

+Once you have created a new Slack app, you need to configure three sections:

+#### Interactive Messages
+Interactive messages allow your chatbot to respond to message buttons.
+If you want to use this feature, just configure it and provide the URL that points to your BotMan logic / controller.

+#### Event Subscriptions
+Event subscription is needed, so that your BotMan application receives all incoming messages.
+You can either use event subscriptions or the Realtime API.
+When configuring your Slack app for event subscriptions, provide the URL that points to your BotMan logic / controller in the "Request URL" field.

+Then subscribe for these bot events:
+`message.channels` - A message was posted to a channel `message.im` - A message was posted in a direct message channel

+#### Bots
+This is the most obvious part - to communicate with BotMan in your Slack team, you need a bot user.
+Just give it a nice name.

+After you have configured these sections, go to "Install App" and install the app in your own team.
+Take note of the *Bot User OAuth Access Token* and use this token as your `slack_token` configuration parameter.

+That's it.

 ### Usage with the Realtime API

 > {callout-warning} Please note: The Realtime API requires the additional composer package `mpociot/slack-client` to be installed.